NHopewell/import-this/_posts/2021-02-17-from-simple-namespaces-to-oop.markdown

 We now have solved all of our previous problems and have a very consistent interface.
 And it turns out, this system comes with a lot of great side effects we won't discuss here.
 By following each iteration, we solved some problems and created new ones.
 Slowly, we built up to the final solution in iteration six.
 This solution is how Object-Oriented programming is implemented in Python.
 Hopefully this style of programming now feels natural to you and you have a better appreciation for it.

 You also hopefully have a better appreciation for how poweful dictionaries are in Python.
-We can completely mimick the behaviour of classes and methods with dictionaries and functions.
-You might think it's strange to use dictionaries like this at first.
-But in Python, most important things are dictionaries.
-Like we mentioned before, ```globals()```, ```locals()```, and ```SimpleNamespace``` are all represented as dictionaries.
+In Python, many important things are dictionaries.
+Like we mentioned before, ```globals()```, ```locals()```, and ```SimpleNamespace``` can all be represented as dictionaries.
 And as we have seen, classes in Python have a lot of similarities to dictionaries.
-The actual module I am writing this code in can be represented as a dictionary itself.
+The actual module I am writing this code in can be represented as a dictionary as well.
 If you have ever run a debugger on a python module you'll see that special variables such as the name of the file, its location, its package name etc., are all stored as key, value pairs.